1938:

 1903:

 One of the great pioneers of animation, Hugh Harman is born in Pagosa Springs, Colorado.
-He will first work at Walt Disney's studio in the early days on such projects as Alice Comedies and Oswald the Lucky Rabbit films.
-Harman, a self-taught animator, will go on to start the Warner Brothers and in 1939 the MGM animation studios with early Disney animator/partner Rudolf Ising.
+He started at Walt Disney's studio (in Kansas City) in 1922, working on the Alice Comedies and

 1924:

-Buddy Hackett, famed comedian, actor and 2003 Disney Legend honoree is
+Buddy Hackett, famed comedian, actor and 2003 Disney Legend honoree

-action feature The Love Bug and supplies the voice for Scuttle the seagull in both the 1989 The Little Mermaid and
+the 1969 live-action feature The Love Bug and supplied the voice for Scuttle the seagull in both the 1989 The Little Mermaid and the 2000 direct-to-video sequel The Little Mermaid II: Return to the Sea.
+(Fans know Hackett from such

-The Music Man, It's a Mad, Mad, Mad, Mad World, and Scrooged and from countless TV appearances.)
+films as The Music ManIt's a Mad, Mad, Mad, Mad World, and Scrooged and from countless television appearances

 1928:

-Academy Award-winning actor James Coburn, the voice of Henry J. Waternoose in the 2001 Monsters, Inc. is born in Laurel, Nebraska.
-He also appears in the 2002 live-action feature Snow Dogs as James 'Thunder Jack' Johnson.
+the 2001 Monsters, Inc. is born in Laurel, Nebraska.
+He also appeared in the 2002

-Film fans will know him from such action classics as The Magnificent Seven and The Great Escape.
+(Film fans will know him from such action classics as The Magnificent Seven and The Great Escape.)

 1935: